ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 ## Step 4: Draw a tree

 Using only the two functions available in `basicShapes.py`, we will create the essential elements of our forest scene in code: functions to draw a tree and a hut.
 Once we do that, drawing the forest boils down to making repeated calls to these two functions and moving the turtle to a new spot in between function calls.
-We'll start with writing a function to darw a tree.
+We'll start with writing a function to draw a tree.

 ### Write the stub function and test code